smartdevicelink/sdl_evolution/proposals/NNNN-atf-additional-transports.md

  SDL has implemented transport using adapters, so porting SDL on customer hardware requires rewriting transport adapters from scratch.
  And any transport testing that is done on Ubuntu Linux x86 becomes not actual.
- But missing of automated testing of transport makes not possible to check business logic that is related to transport switch.
+ But not having automated testing of transport makes it impossible to check the business logic that is related to the transport switch.
  In addition proposed approach provides possibility of SDL testing on custom transports.

  #### Emulate transports